Facial Ageing

 Facial bones provide the foundation for muscle, fat pads and skin.
 This bone structure is what gives us our unique facial shape and contour.
 Youthful bone structure has full and high cheeks, as shown in the triangle of youth, and defined brow bones and less sunken eye areas.
 With age, we experience facial bone loss and changes in the dimensions and contour of our face.
 Reduction of facial bone mass causes the areas around our eyes to get larger, a decrease in our brow bone angle and a less sculpted jawline.

-Which Treatment Options Can Address The Signs Of Ageing?
+Which Treatments Can Address The Signs Of Ageing?

 Topical Treatments